| (click on image) Edition: Paperback, 320 pages |

 |

-archaeological diggings which have turned up various ornaments, china, and
+have turned up various ornaments, china, and remains of old

-remains of old weapons.
-This means that even then people were
+weapons.
+This means that even then people were calculating

 546. |